TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 # Quickstart

-How to install and add to your app.

-- npm install
-- add react component

-All set!
-Explain possible areas to explore next

 ## Setting up BlockNote

-Getting started wi
-th BlockNote is quick and easy.
+Getting started with BlockNote is quick and easy.
 All you need to do is install the package and add the React component to your app!

 ### Installing with NPM

-Installing BlockNote is done using [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), which you can do by running the following command in your console:
+Install BlockNote with [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), by running the following command in your console:

 ```
 npm install @blocknote/core @blocknote/react